Cedar Valley Hospice Care

 The focus of the Cedar Valley Hospice team of compassionate professionals is the comfort and care of each patient.
-A team of doctors, nurses, social workers, aides, spiritual counselors, and volunteers listens to the specific needs of each patient and their family members.
-Care is provided in the patient home, nursing home, assisted living facility, hospital, or the Cedar Valley Hospice Home.
+The team of doctors, nurses, aides, spiritual counselors, social workers and volunteers listen to the specific needs of each patient and their family members.
+Care from Cedar Valley Hospice can be provided in the patient’s home, at an assisted living facility, nursing home or hospital.
+Hospice care can also be provided at the Cedar Valley Hospice Home.

 Hospice aides provide personal care assistance to patients including bathing, grooming, and linen changes.

 Social workers listen to the goals and needs of each patient, their family members, and loved ones.
-Assistance with family life issues may include coordinating community health resources, emotional support, and assuring end-of-life wishes are fulfilled.
+Assistance with family life issues may include coordinating community health resources, emotional support, and end-of-life wishes.

-Cedar Valley Hospice supports the patient and family personal beliefs and choice of faith.
-Chaplain visits are based on the patient's wants and needs, in partnership with the church of their choice.
+Cedar Valley Hospice supports the beliefs and choice of faith for each patient and family.
+Spiritual care counselor visits are based on the patient's wants and needs, in partnership with the church of their choice.

 Volunteers are available to maintain a sense of normalcy and quality of life.
 They offer companionship, relief for the caregiver, run errands, shop, or provide transportation to appointments.